How to Spend Quality Time With Your Family in Delaware

 Take Them out to Eat

 Going out for brunch or dinner is one of the easiest ways to spend time with those you love.
 In fact, according to the Mixbook study, over 80% of Americans accept going out to eat as quality time.
-Luckily, Delaware is home to so many incredible restaurants, and Delaware Today provides many dining guides from ethnic food roundups to outdoor dining guides.
+Luckily, Delaware is home to so many incredible restaurants, and Delaware Today provides many dining guides from ethnic food roundups to outdoor dining destinations.
 Most people enjoy a traditional American meal of turkey, stuffing and mashed potatoes for Thanksgiving.
 If your family is coming into town a day or two early, consider changing things up with a warm bowl of ramen or one of the First State’s incredible Italian mainstays.

 When in doubt, you can always check the Delaware Today directory for top-notch restaurants near you.